Player Configuration Guide

 loop information:

-• Causes the video to start over as soon as it ends.
+• If true, causes the video to start over as soon as it ends.

 media

-The media property has child properties as shown in the following table.
+The media property can be an object or array of objects and has child properties as shown in the following table.

 Property Data Type Description